 - Eggs or lice seen in the hair or on the scalp

 The most common causes of head lice include:

-- Having contact with an already infested person during play at school or home
+- Having head-to-head contact with an infested person

 - Using infested combs, brushes, or towels

 - Lying on a bed, couch, pillow, carpet, or stuffed animal that has recently been in contact with an infested person

 Taking a Sick Day

 According to the American Academy of Pediatrics, it is not necessary for a child to miss school due to head lice.
 The child can finish the school day, go home and receive treatment, and return the next day.
 However, each school district may have its own policy, so check with school nurse before sending your child to school.